Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 4+4 Baccalaureate and Doctor of Osteopathic Medicine Program – Qualified Lycoming College students can receive preferred admission to Philadelphia College of Osteopathic Medicine (PCOM) for its Doctor of Osteopathic Medicine degree program.
 The PCOM-Lycoming 4+4 program includes PCOM holding up to three spots annually for Lycoming College graduates who meet entrance requirements and are approved by the admissions committee at the private, not-for-profit medical school in Philadelphia.
 The PCOM-Lycoming College 4+4 program requires student candidates earn a 3.50 cumulative and science cumulative grade point average through the end of their junior year at Lycoming College and score a 504 composite and at least a 126 on each section of the Medical College Admissions Test.
 Students interested in pursuing this program should contact the Center for Enhanced Academic Experiences by no later than the end of the first year of study at Lycoming.

 Engineering Physics – This program is intended for students who are interested in pursuing careers in engineering.
-The program consists of two options.

-Option 2 is a four-year degree at Lycoming College where the student majors in Engineering Physics.
+The Engineering Physics major is a four-year degree at Lycoming College where the student majors in Engineering Physics.
 Engineering Physics consists of courses in physics, mathematics, and computer science.
 The Engineering Physics major provides an emphasis on skills useful to students seeking a career in applied physics or engineering.
 Faculty Advisor: Dr. Christopher Kulp

 Clinical Laboratory Science -